Machine learning the deuteron: new architectures and uncertainty quantification: Methodology

 In contrast, two-layer networks start with a relatively low convergence rate.
-In architecture $2$sc we have $r \approx 20 \%$ for $N_\text{hid}=20$, and the rate increases in a relatively steady and linear fashion up to $r \approx 80-95 \%$ for $N_\text{hid}=100$.
-In architecture $2$sd we find even lower convergence rates, $r \approx 2 \%$ for $N_\text{hid}=20$, and an erratic behaviour in terms of $N_\text{hid}$.
+In architecture $2$sc we have $r \approx 25 \%$ for $N_\text{hid}=20$, and the rate increases in a relatively steady and linear fashion up to $r \approx 80-90 \%$ for $N_\text{hid}=100$.
+In architecture $2$sd we find even lower convergence rates, $r \approx 1 \%$ for $N_\text{hid}=20$, and a relatively slow increasing tendency in terms of $N_\text{hid}$ up to $r \approx 20 \%$.
 The stark differences in convergence rates between one and two-layer ANNs may be due to a variety of factors.
-On the one hand, network parameter initialisation may be an issue.
+On the one hand, network parameter initialization may be an issue.
 Network parameters in different domains than the ones we prescribe at the moment may provide better starting points.
 On the other hand, we fix the total number of energy minimisation epochs and the current rate may just be an indication that smaller two-layer networks simply take, with RMSprop, a larger number of epochs to converge.
-Finally, two-layer networks may be problematic in terms of the sigmoid activation function, which is prone to a vanishing gradients issue~\cite{Hochreiter1998,Bengio1994}.
+Finally, two-layer networks may be problematic in terms of the Sigmoid activation function, which is prone to a vanishing gradients issue~\cite{Hochreiter1998,Bengio1994}.
 This should be accentuated in deeper (as opposed to shallow one-layer) networks.
 Along these lines, having few neurons increases the probability that all of them become frozen, which may explain why low $N_\text{hid}$ models have a harder time converging.
-An activation function like softplus or ReLU may work better with $2$-layer architectures.
-Initial tests with the softplus function do in fact indicate an improvement in convergence rates for $2-$layer networks.
+These arguments suggest that an activation function like Softplus or ReLU work better with $2$-layer architectures.
+We have carried out tests with different activation functions that show an improvement in convergence rates for $2-$layer networks, as shown in Table~\ref{tab:hyperparams2}.